I write about maintaining and troubleshooting cars and other motor vehicles!

 - Stretching: Cables stretch.
 This cable stretches just like every cable.
-But when this cable stretches too far, then when the safety handle is pulled the brake does not disengage, and the coil remains grounded.
+However, there's an issue when this cable stretches too far.
+When the safety handle is pulled, the brake will not disengage, and the coil remains grounded.
 That's a big no-start situation!

-Pick up at the hardware store or lawn store.
+Pick up a new cable at the hardware store or lawn store.
 They're not expensive.
 I've also used a bicycle cable when I was in a pinch.
-The brake cable on a ten-speed is proper length and easy to modify.
-Either way, replace this cable, and you may find your troubles are gone and your mower starts! a new cable
+The brake cable on a ten-speed is the proper length and easy to modify.
+Either way, replace this cable, and you may find your troubles are gone, and your mower starts!

 2. Move down to the safety switch itself.
 Remove the cover.
 (See above photos.)
-Debris, sticks, twigs, etc. can get up under the box and break or dislodge the springs.
+Debris, sticks, twigs, etc., can get up under the box and break or dislodge the springs.
 Are the springs dangling or missing?
-Does the safety switch have smooth operation when the safety bar is pulled?
+Does the safety switch have a smooth operation when the safety bar is pulled?

 3. Watch the brake as you activate the safety bar.
 Does it move away from the flywheel, just a little bit?
 (See bottom photo.)